SAP warns China's slowdown is hurting software sales

 SAP, whose software helps companies manage supplies, human resources and customers relations, is reducing its reliance on traditional business software to become a major player in cloud computing.

-It has spent billions of euros to buy Internet-based computing companies Ariba and SuccessFactors and battle IBM and Oracle as well as nimbler rivals like Salesforce.com Inc and Workday Inc for market share.
+It has spent billions of euros to buy Internet-based computing companies Ariba and SuccessFactors and battle IBM (IBM.N) and Oracle as well as nimbler rivals like Salesforce.com Inc (CRM.N) and Workday Inc (WDAY.N) for market share.

 "We have about 30 million cloud users now, which gives us by far the largest subscriber base in the cloud," Snabe said, referring to the global market.